Argennon-Project/csgot/docs/csvm.md

 **Format:** `alias name`

-Pops the csv stack, and assigns `name` as an alias for it.
+**Description:** pops one variable form the csv stack, and assigns `name` as an alias for it.
 It does not push anything onto the csv stack.

 **CSV Stack:**